Working trip to Gomel

 “A true palace.
 I cannot describe it otherwise.
 Cutting-edge technologies, a magnificent hospital,” the Belarusian head of state said.

-Alexander Lukashenko noted that similar healthcare institutions had been built in every oblast.
+Aleksandr Lukashenko noted that similar healthcare institutions had been built in every oblast.
 This hospital was initially supposed to be built outside the city’s limits.
-However, Alexander Lukashenko gave instructions to reconstruct and expand the existing institution inside the oblast capital.
+However, Aleksandr Lukashenko gave instructions to reconstruct and expand the existing institution inside the oblast capital.
 “Now we can see a beautiful city block with its own garden here,” he said.

 “We don’t mind the expense because it is for our children.
 I am impressed by what they do here [by offering advanced healthcare services].
 And it is not the country’s top healthcare institution.
 It is an oblast capital one,” the Belarusian leader stressed.